springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 - There are a few additional algorithms which are not described in the book, but which we believe will be useful.
-Most notably, related to visualization.
+Most notably, related to visualization and generation of animations.

 Distributed under MIT license.
 See :download:`license.txt<../license.txt>` for full details.